The Scheduler is a persistent task that activates its transition at the times specified by its schedule.

 The Scheduler activity should be considered as a scheduled start.
 The activity positioning rules within the chart are the same as for the Start activity.
 This activity must not have an inbound transition.

-It is a best practice not to schedule a workflow to run more than every 15 minutes because it may impede overall system performance and create blocks in the database.
+- Do not schedule a workflow to run more than every 15 minutes as it may impede overall system performance and create blocks in the database.

-When building your workflow, never use more than one Scheduler activity per branch.
-For more on this, refer to: Using activities .
+- Never use more than one Scheduler activity per branch in a workflow.
+See Using activities .

 The scheduler defines the activation schedule of the transition.
 To configure it, double-click the graphical object, then click Change...